J-A-Web-Design/abvisioncare/src/content/pages/services.md

     markdown:
       heading: Your Guide to Eye Exams and Care at Alberta Vision Care
       markdown_content: >-
-        At Alberta Vision Care, we recommend regular eye exams to maintain optimal vision health.
-Here’s a summary of our recommendations and
+        At Alberta Vision Care, we recommend regular **comprehensive eye exams** to maintain optimal vision health.
+Here’s a summary of our recommendations and services:
-        services:

-        ### **General Eye Exam Recommendations:**
+        ### Adult Eye Exam Recommendations:

-        * **Ages 19 to 64:** We suggest having your eyes examined every two years.
+        * **Ages 19 to 64:** Alberta Association of Optometrists recommends having your eyes examined every 1-2 years.

         * **Contact Lens Wearers:** Annual eye exams are essential.

+          &nbsp;

         **Health Conditions and Vision:** Certain conditions like diabetes and hypertension can increase the risk of vision problems.
 Early detection